HighviewPower/featurewiz_polars/README.md

 <h3>Arguments for featurewiz_polars Pipeline</h3>

-The `FeatureWiz_Model` class initializes the pipeline with a built-in Random Forest estimator (which you can change - see below) for building data pipelines that use the feature engineering, selection, and model training capabilities of Polars.
-You need to upload your data into Polars DataFrames and then start calling these pipelines.
+The `FeatureWiz` class and `FeatureWiz_Model` class are designed for building data pipelines that use the feature engineering, selection, and model training capabilities of Polars.
+All you need to do is to upload your data into Polars DataFrames and then start calling these pipelines.

-#### Arguments:
+#### Arguments for pipelines

 *   **`estimator`**  (estimator object, *optional*): This argument is used to by featurewiz to do the feature selection.
         Only the following model estimators are supported: XGBoost, CatBoost, RandomForest and LightGBM